141 lines

 Docker will try hard to find an IP range that is not used by the host.

-Even though it works for most cases, it’s not bullet-proof and sometimes
+Even though it works for most cases, its not bullet-proof and sometimes

 you need to have more control over the IP addressing scheme.